STAY CONNECTED WITH US I SUBSCRIBE TO THE NEWSLETTER

 The living conditions of rural communities are improved by means of greater access to locally produced organic vegetables and generation of additional income.
 Geres has already instigated the construction of 276 passive solar greenhouses and 30 bioclimatic cellars.

-Geres is particularly active today in the provinces of Khentii and Arkhangai as well as in Ulaanbaatar, the capital of the country.
+Geres is particularly active today in the provinces of Selenge as well as in Ulaanbaatar, the capital of the country.

-Finally, in Ulaanbaatar, our Switch Off Air Pollution project, supported by the European Union, aims to offer affordable building renovation solutions to households living on the outskirts of the capital in order to improve their thermal comfort while reducing air pollution.
+Finally, in Ulaanbaatar, our Switch Off Air Pollution project, supported by the Switch Asia programme of the European Union, aims to offer affordable building renovation solutions to households living on the outskirts of the capital in order to improve their thermal comfort while reducing air pollution.

 THEY SHARE THEIR STORY